Human rights in Tibet: 'Reshaping' Tibetan Buddhism

-In February 2009 The “Tibet Branch” of the Buddhist Association of China changed their charter to pressure Tibetan Buddhist monks and nuns to treat the Dalai Lama as a "de facto criminal" and a threat to Tibetan Buddhism, according to a report in China's state-controlled media.
-The revised charter urged monks and nuns to “see clearly that the 14th Dalai Lama is the ringleader of the separatist political association which seeks ‘Tibet independence,’ a loyal tool of anti-China Western forces, the very root that causes social unrest in Tibet and the biggest obstacle for Tibetan Buddhism to build up its order.”
-The CECC argues that incorporating language classifying the Dalai Lama as a “separatist” into the charter of a government-designated religious organization increases the risk of punishment for monks and nuns who maintain religious devotion to the Dalai Lama even if they do not engage in overt political activity.
+In February 2009, the "Tibet Branch" of the Buddhist Association of China changed its charter in an attempt to pressure Tibetan Buddhist monks and nuns to treat the Dalai Lama as a "de facto criminal" and a threat to Tibetan Buddhism, according to a report which was published by China's state-controlled media.
+The revised charter urged monks and nuns to "see clearly that the 14th Dalai Lama is the ringleader of the separatist political association which seeks 'Tibet independence,' a loyal tool of anti-China Western forces, the very root that causes social unrest in Tibet and the biggest obstacle for Tibetan Buddhism to build up its order."
+The CECC argues that incorporating language classifying the Dalai Lama as a "separatist" into the charter of a government-designated religious organization increases the risk of punishment for monks and nuns who maintain religious devotion to the Dalai Lama even if they do not engage in overt political activity.
 The CCP has pressured other governments to abandon support of the Dalai Lama and instead to support the Party line on Tibetan issues.

-On March 10, 2010, the Dalai Lama stated that "the Chinese authorities are conducting various political campaigns, including patriotic re-education campaign, in many monasteries in Tibet.
-They are putting the monks and nuns in prison-like conditions, depriving them the opportunity to study and practice in peace.
-These conditions make the monasteries function more like museums and are intended to deliberately annihilate Buddhism."
+On March 10, 2010, the Dalai Lama stated that "the Chinese authorities are conducting various political campaigns, including patriotic re-education campaigns, in many monasteries in Tibet.
+They are forcing the monks and nuns to live in prison-like conditions, they are depriving them of the opportunity to study and practice in peace.
+These living conditions make the monasteries function more like museums because they are deliberately designed to deliberately annihilate Buddhism."

-The Dalai Lama's advocacy on behalf of the Tibetan people and culture is used in official propaganda to argue that he is not a legitimate religious leader, but a political actor.
-Ending the Dalai Lama's role as supreme religious leader is a core part of the campaign that promotes the CCP's “stability” and “harmony” in the Tibetan areas of China.
+In the Chinese government's official propaganda, the Dalai Lama's advocacy on behalf of the Tibetan people and their culture is used to argue that he is not a legitimate religious leader, because he is a political actor.
+Ending the Dalai Lama's role as supreme religious leader is a core part of the campaign that promotes the CCP's "stability" and "harmony" in the Tibetan areas of China.
 This was carried out by state-run media and senior government officials.
-Minister of Foreign Affairs Yang Jiechi, for example, told a press conference in March 2009 that the Dalai Lama is “by no means a religious figure but a political figure.”
+Minister of Foreign Affairs Yang Jiechi, for example, told a press conference in March 2009 that the Dalai Lama is "by no means a religious figure but a political figure."